Faith No More: Mike Patton joins and The Real Thing (1989–1991)

 Mosley was replaced with singer Mike Patton in 1988.
 Patton, who was singing with his high school band, Mr. Bungle, was recruited at Martin's suggestion after he heard Mr. Bungle's first demo tape, The Raging Wrath of the Easter Bunny.
 According to Patton, he first met the band during a 1986 gig at "a pizza parlor" in his hometown of Eureka, California.
 Two weeks after joining Faith No More, he had written the lyrics to the songs that made up the Grammy award-nominated The Real Thing, which was released in June 1989.

 "Epic" was released in January 1990 and was a top-10 hit.
 The music video received extensive airplay on MTV in 1990, and angered animal rights activists for a slow-motion shot of a fish flopping out of water at the end of the video.
 That same year, Faith No More performed at the 1990 MTV Video Music Awards (September 6) and on the 293rd episode of Saturday Night Live (December 1).
 "From Out of Nowhere" and "Falling to Pieces" were released as singles, and a cover of Black Sabbath's "War Pigs" was produced for non-vinyl releases.
-In 1990, the band went on an extensive U.S. tour, sending The Real Thing to Platinum status in Canada, the U.S., and South America.
+In 1990, the band did extensive touring in North America, and supported Billy Idol on his Charmed Life tour.
+That year, they played additional shows in Europe, Australia and New Zealand.
+This helped send The Real Thing to Platinum status in Canada, the U.S., and South America.
 The album also had big sales numbers in Australia, U.K., and the rest of Europe, pushing the total sales well above 4 million worldwide.
+In 1991, the band played their first shows in South America and Japan, before focusing on recording another studio album.